2022 eruption of Mauna Loa: Eruption begins

 The eruption began at 11:30 p.m.
 HST on November 27.
 Immediately after the eruption began, the Hawaiian Volcano Observatory raised the volcano alert level from Advisory to Warning and the aviation color code from Yellow to Red.
 Active vents were initially confined to the caldera.
 Three hours after the eruption began, lava flows at the summit could be observed from Kailua-Kona.
 The eruption remained confined to the caldera until approximately 6:30 a.m. on November 28, when it migrated from the summit to the Northeast Rift Zone with fissures feeding new lava flows.

 Three fissures initially erupted on the Northeast Rift Zone, with only the lowest fissure still active as of 1:30 p.m.
 HST on November 28.
 Lava fountains also began erupting along the fissures.
 Most were a few meters tall, but the tallest were 100–200 ft in height.
 A fourth fissure began erupting at approximately 7:30 p.m.
 HST on November 28.
 Lava flows also emanated from the four fissures.
 While flows from the two higher fissures stopped approximately 11 mi from Saddle Road, flows from the third fissure continue to move and were located approximately 4.5 mi from Saddle Road at 3:30 PM on November 29.
 An ongoing earthquake swarm started at 2:25 p.m.
 HST, with the largest earthquake measuring a magnitude of 4.2.
 As of November 30, at least 249 earthquakes above 1.2 in magnitude were recorded by USGS.
-Sulfur dioxide (SO_{2}) emissions measured approximately 250,000 tonnes per day on November 28, which dropped to 180,000 tones per day by December 1, and to 120,000 tonnes per day by December 4.
+Sulfur dioxide (SO_{2}) emissions measured approximately 250000 t per day on November 28, which dropped to 180000 t per day by December 1, and to 120000 t per day by December 4.
 Tremors were detected by the seismic monitoring in the vicinity of the then-active fissures.

 Spectators often noted vortices or whirlwinds near the lava flows that some speculated were small tornadoes, but the National Weather Service determined they were a kind of dust devil caused by strong surface heating from the lava that had occurred during previous Hawaiian eruptions.